Test Detail

 • To monitor treatments affecting the number of WBCs, such as chemotherapy or radiotherapy.

-What does Differential leukocyte Count measure?
+What does Differential Leukocyte Count measure?

 Contains 5 tests

 There are five types of WBCs: neutrophils, lymphocytes, monocytes, eosinophils, and basophils.
-A Differential leukocyte Count test measures the percentage of each type of WBC in the blood.
+A Differential Leukocyte Count test measures the percentage of each type of WBC in the blood.
 Leukocytes or WBCs are produced in the bone marrow and defend the body against infections and diseases.
 Each type of WBC plays a unique role to protect against infections and is present in different numbers.

 Differential Basophil Count